Norske Skog Skogn

-Norske Skog Skogn AS is a pulp mill and paper mill situated in Levanger, Norway, which produces newsprint.
+Norske Skog Skogn AS is a pulp mill and paper mill situated in Levanger Municipality, Norway, which produces newsprint.
 Situated on the Fiborgtangen peninsula in Skogn, the mill has three paper machines with a total annual capacity of 600,000 tonnes.
 Pulp is produced both from virgin fibers at an on-site thermomechanical pulp (TMP) mill and from recycled paper at a deinking (DIP) mill.
 Part of Norske Skog, it is the sole remaining newsprint mill in Norway.

 Proposals for a mill came from the Norwegian Forest Owners Association, who wanted a major industrial facility to buy lumber in Central Norway.
 Originally named Nordenfjelske Treforedling AS, the company was incorporated on 1 March 1962.
 Forest owner associations held a majority of the shares and the mill was long considered part of the agricultural cooperatives.
 The first lumber was delivered on 1 March 1966 and the first paper machine, PM1, became operation on 15 September.
 PM2 started running on 14 November 1967.
 After buying Van Severen and Ranheim Papirfabrikk, the company took the name Norske Skog in 1972 and gradually expanded beyond their inaugural mill at Skogn.

 A TMP mill was installed 1977, but not until a series of upgrades were completed in 1992 could the former grindstone production be scrapped and the need to buy sulfite cellulose could be dropped.
 PM3 became operational on 23 June 1981.
 The machines have been through several major upgrades, the most extensive in the late 1980s and early 2000s.
 A deinking mill became operational in June 2000.
 Proposals for PM4, which would have produced magazine paper, were abandoned after the plans to build a gas-powered on-site thermal power plant were scrapped by Industrikraft Midt-Norge.